 Luckily, nobody on the crew seems to have been cursed; if anything, Cranfield House was somewhat of a lucky charm, as the It remake scored big at the box office and brought the story to a younger audience.
 It was followed by an equally successful sequel in 2019, dubbed It: Chapter Two.

-As for Cranield House, it seems to have finally found a new purpose, after lying in wait for many years, succumbing to decay and the elements.
-The house was even listed for sale at one point by Century21, with an asking price of $1 — no joke.
+As for Cranield House, it seems to have finally found a new purpose, after lying in wait for many years, succumbing to decay and the elements of nature.
+The It house was even listed for sale at one point by Century21, with an asking price of $1 — no joke.

 After an unsuccessful attempt a few years back to turn the property into condos, William Harris’ home will return to its original purpose, of helping those in need in the community.

-The mansion at 450 Pape Avenue will house Nellie’s Shelter for Women in Children, set to open its doors this fall.
+The mansion at 450 Pape Avenue will house the non-profit Nellie’s Shelter for Women and Children.
 Hilditch Architect Inc. is tasked with retrofitting the Edwardian-style mansion, which will be transformed into a pet-friendly, 22-bedroom, 20-bathroom, 40-bed shelter.

 That’s a great turn of events for the vacant mansion, which will once again give back to the community; neighbors of Cranfield House will also surely breathe a sigh of relief, not having to deal with all the noise and fuss created by film crews and avid Stephen King fans.